Category: Design

 1. LLM as heuristic judge for basic usability issues.

 We really wanted this to work.
 This is a subcategory for synthetic users.
 In early designs you often find a lot of issues with ‘basics,’ well established heuristics.
-We tried a mix of custom prompts around this , submitting single screens.
+We tried a mix of custom prompts around this, submitting single screens.
 The hope was to increase speed for designs in a similar way to unmoderated testing but with somewhat better precision and a lot more efficiency.
 The LLM tended to miss on visual and behavioral, focusing on words in the screens or screen images.
-For the big models this is a small dollar value problem, but feels like it needs big model energy to solve.

 2. General writing of reports for humans